Did you see word on the library's website that confused you? Use this guide to find words commonly used in the library.

 Is there a word you found on the library's website that doesn't appear in this glossary?
 Contact Christal Young for help or to have the term added to this list.

-This glossary is designed to introduce you to terminology commonly used in an academic library setting.
+This glossary is designed to introduce you to words/terminology commonly used in an academic library setting.

 Click on the letters below to jump to that section of the alphabet:

 Abstract: "A summary or brief description of the content of another longer work.
 An abstract is often provided along with the citation to a work."

 Almanac: "1.
 A collection, usually annual, of statistics and facts, both current and retrospective.
 May be broad in geographical and subject coverage, or limited to a particular country or state or to a special subject.
 2. An annual containing miscellaneous matter, such as a calendar, a list of astronomical events, planting tables, astrological predictions, and anecdotes" (Definition from Yale University Library)

 Annotation: "1.
 A note that describes, explains, or evaluates; especially such a note added to an entry in a bibliography, reading list, or catalog.
 2. Process of making such notes.
 Annotation is the end product of making such notes."
 (Definition from Colorado State University Libraries)

 Archives: "1.
 A space which houses historical or public records.
 2. The historical or public records themselves, which are generally non-circulating materials such as collections of personal papers, rare books, ephemera, etc."